-It must always be assumed that a charge of static electricity is present on the helicopter.
-Therefore, some type of discharge apparatus or static proble (FM 55-450-1) to ground the helicopter hook and discharge electricity is necessary to prevent shock when the hook is touched.
-After discharge of electricity, the hook must be grasped quickly and firmly and held, if possible, until the hookup is completed.
+Always assume that a charge of static electricity is present on the helicopter.
+Use of some type of discharge apparatus (static probe) (fig 4-1, TM 55-450-19) to ground the hook and discharge electricity is necessary to prevent shock when the hook is touched.
+After discharge of electricity, the hook is grasped quickly and firmly and held, if possible, until the hookup is completed.
 If contact with the hook is lost after initial grounding, the hook must be grounded again before it is touched.
-The load must be used as a ground contact.
-After air delivery and before handling, the load must be grounded again to discharge any accumulated/retained static electricity.
+Do not use the load as a ground contact.
+After air delivery and before handling, again ground the load to discharge any accumulated/retained static electricity.